carpe121/misc/README.md

 # Miscellaneous
 This folder holds code from miscellaneous projects.
+Please note that most of my professional projects are either under NDA, currently in publication, or property of other research institutions.

 ## R Scripts
 - *cm_rm.R* is an R script that transforms column-major order data to row-major order data.